A Winter Paradise

 For a more low-key atmosphere, powder hounds can turn to Blacktail Mountain, located 28 miles southwest of Kalispell.
 The area features more than 1,000 acres of mostly intermediate runs, plus several miles of groomed Nordic skiing … perfect for a winter skiing biathlon.

 Kalispell is something of a mecca for snowmobilers as well.
 Area volunteers keep more than 200 miles of trails groomed for riders, giving access to endless high-country play areas and unforgettable vistas.
-Machine rentals are available at Winter Wonderland Sports in Kalispell and Swan Mountain Snowmobiling in Columbia Falls.
+Machine rentals are available at Northwest Montana Adventures in Kalispell and Swan Mountain Snowmobiling in Columbia Falls.

 Nearby Glacier National Park offers numerous well-traveled cross-country ski routes.
 The Lake McDonald—Avalanche route offers an easy beginner tour through one of the park’s most picturesque landscapes.
 For advanced skiers, the Apgar Lookout offers challenging terrain capped by a spectacular reward at trail’s end.
 On the east side of the park, numerous routes begin in the St. Mary area, offering a full range of distances and degrees of difficulty in a gorgeous locale.
 On either side of the park, there’s a good chance of seeing moose, deer and other nonhibernating wildlife — and very few humans.

 Groomed trails can be found in numerous other areas around the Flathead Valley.
 The Glacier Nordic Club keeps 12 kilometers of trail maintained for skate and classic skiers on the Whitefish Lake Golf Course.
 The North Shore Nordic Club does the same at its trails off Jewel Basin and Foothills Roads in Bigfork; ditto Blacktail Mountain just outside Lakeside.